RedGradient/MinecraftSkinEditor/README.md

 ```

 ### Known issues
+* Artifacts on the model
 * Bad performance of drawing
-* Binary file fails immediately
-* Artifacts on the model
-* Artifacts on the arms after opening a slim texture
 * Grid for slim model has cut edges